 Meetings shall be held as needed via webconference to complete the work of the Council, at a minimum of 3 / year.
 Meetings may be held at any time or place provided that 7 days notification of such meeting is given to each member.

-The Executive Council shall meet in advance of each meeting to conduct its business at a minimum.
+The Executive Council shall generally meet in advance of each Council meeting to conduct its business.

-Biennial meetings will be held in person in accordance with the World Congress of Cardiology.
+Biennial meetings will be held in person in accordance with the World Congress of Cardiology where possible.
 At every biennial Meeting, in addition to any other business that may be transacted, a report of the Executive shall be presented.

 About the association